Netflix Stock Down Over 50%, Losing Its Pandemic Gains

 Despite Netflix’s successful releases such as “Stranger Things,” “Ozark,” “Bridgerton,” and “The Witcher,” the company has fallen short to compete in the field of established franchises —Marvel, DC, and Star Wars— in comparison to rivals Walt Disney Co (NYSE:DIS) and Warner Bros.

-Netflix is part of the Entrepreneur Index, which tracks 60 of the largest publicly traded companies managed by their founders or their founders' families.7 Social Media Stocks That Are Worth Your Attention
+Netflix is part of the Entrepreneur Index, which tracks 60 of the largest publicly traded companies managed by their founders or their founders' families.7 Electric Vehicle Stocks That Are Ready to Charge Higher

 .